 Telegram, a cloud-based instant messaging service, emerged in 2013 and disrupted the market by claiming to be the most secure messenger app.
-As of July 2020, it boasts 400 million monthly active users and is targeting one billion by 2022.

 Telegram has made security its distinctive feature and claims that all its activities: chats, groups and media are encrypted.
 Telegram even changed headquarters jurisdiction several times to evade problematic regulations, now it’s Dubai.